rickballard/CoCiviumBackUp/insights/truth-metrics.md

 | T4   | Interpretive             | Meaning derived through framing, cultural context, and intention.         | “This art evokes melancholy.”           |
 | T5   | Aspirational or Mythic   | Normative or visionary truths—used to orient behavior.                    | “All people are created equal.”         |

-Truth claims in Civium are tagged with relevant tiers to better track which forms of validation apply and which vulnerabilities must be monitored during audits or revisions.
+Truth claims in CoCivium are tagged with relevant tiers to better track which forms of validation apply and which vulnerabilities must be monitored during audits or revisions.

 ---

 ## AI Truth Constraints and Design Implications

-Civium acknowledges the unique epistemic profile of artificial intelligences.
+CoCivium acknowledges the unique epistemic profile of artificial intelligences.

 ### Known Limitations
 - Cannot detect unknown unknowns